PrincetonUniversity/HPC_R_Workshop/04_doMPI/README.md

 > install.packages(c('doMPI', 'HistData'), repo='https://cloud.r-project.org/')
 ```

-If you are using Rmpi on Della and you find that jobs hang then add this line to the end of your R script:
+If you are using Rmpi and you find that jobs hang then add this line to the end of your R script:

 ```
 Rmpi::mpi.quit()